 1. Rights and Approvals.
 Following the execution by Transco and Shipper of this Precedent Agreement, Transco shall seek such contract rights, property rights, financing arrangements and regulatory approvals, including, without limitation, the requisite authorizations from the Federal Energy Regulatory Commission ("FERC"), including recourse rates based on a straight-fixed-variable (''SFV") rate design methodology and an incremental cost of service, as may be necessary to provide firm transportation service for Shipper of the Contract Quantity from point(s) of receipt set forth in Exhibit A hereto to point(s) of delivery set forth in Exhibit B hereto and to construct the facilities necessary to provide such firm transportation service Transco reserves the right to file and prosecute applications for any required authorizations, any supplements or amendments thereto (including the right at any time to withdraw any application for required authorizations or not to accept such authorizations), and, if necessary, court review, in such manner as it deems to be in its best interest.

 Shipper agrees to cooperate with and support Transco in obtaining the necessary regulatory approvals for Cornerstone and to provide Transco with any necessary information reasonably requested in order to obtain contract rights, property rights, financing arrangements and/or regulatory approvals.
-In that regard, Shipper shall file with the FERC in support of Transco's application filed pursuant to Section 7(c) of the Natural Gas Act for a certificate of public convenience and necessity authorizing Cornerstone ;"FERC Authorization In addition, if the FERC determines that information relating to Shipper's markets, gas supply or upstream or downstream transportation or storage arrangements is required from Transco, Shipper shall provide Transco with such information in a timely manner to enable Transco to respond within the time required by the FERC.
+In that regard, Shipper shall file with the FERC in support of Transco's application filed pursuant to Section 7(c) of the Natural Gas Act for a certificate of public convenience and necessity authorizing Cornerstone ("FERC Authorization").
+In addition, if the FERC determines that information relating to Shipper's markets, gas supply or upstream or downstream transportation or storage arrangements is required from Transco, Shipper shall provide Transco with such information in a timely manner to enable Transco to respond within the time required by the FERC.
 If any such information provided by Shipper is commercially sensitive or confidential, Transco will request that the FERC treat such information as privileged and confidential and place such information in a nonpublic file.

 2. Service Agreement.
-Within thirty (30) days (or within such shorter time frame as may be required for timely commencement of construction of Cornerstone) after Transco's receipt and acceptance of the FERC Authorization in a form and substance satisfactory to Transco in its sole opinion, Transco and Shipper shall execute and deliver a service agreement under Transco's Rate Schedule FT ("Service Agreement") substantially in the form attached as Exhibit C hereto; provided, however, that the Parties shall not be obligated to execute the Service Agreement if this Precedent Agreement shall have been previously terminated in accordance with Paragraph 5 below.
+Within thirty (30) days (or within such shorter time frame as may be required for timely commencement of construction of Cornerstone) after Transco's receipt and acceptance of the FERC Authorization in a form and substance satisfactory to Transco in its sole opinion, Transco and Shipper shall execute and deliver a service agreement under Transco's Rate Schedule FT ("Service Agreement") substantially in the form attached as Exhibit C hereto; provided, however, that the Parties shall not be obligated to execute the Service Agreement if this Precedent Agreement shall have been previously terminated in accordance with Paragraph 5 or 6 below.
 The Service Agreement shall provide for the firm transportation by Transco for Shipper of the Contract Quantity from the point(s) of receipt set forth in Exhibit A hereto to the point(s) of delivery set forth in Exhibit B hereto.
 Notwithstanding the Parties' execution of the Service Agreement, Transco's obligation to provide firm transportation service to Shipper is expressly made subject to Transco's receipt and acceptance of any remaining necessary contract rights, property rights, financing arrangements and regulatory approvals in a form and substance satisfactory to Transco in its sole opinion and Transco's completion of construction and placement into service of Transco's facilities necessary to provide service to Shipper under Cornerstone.